rachel-wenhui-ma/lionheart-pipeline-reproduce/README.md

 2. **Model Training and Prediction**: Trains a LASSO logistic regression model using nested leave-one-dataset-out cross-validation, and applies the trained model to make cancer predictions from extracted features.

-## Submission package (core deliverables)

-- `run_pipeline_all_chroms.py` and the modules in `src/`: end-to-end feature extraction and shared utilities (GC correction, mask loading, running stats, etc.).
-- `scripts/reorder_features.py`: converts the CSV output into the `(10, 898)` matrix layout expected by the official tooling.
-- `scripts/compare_feature_dataset.py`: aligns the reproduction output against the official `feature_dataset.npy` for validation.
-- `scripts/reproduce_model.py`: model training and prediction pipeline, including nested leave-one-dataset-out cross-validation and final model training.
-- `artifacts/20251130/`: frozen outputs for this submission (CSV/NPY features, reordered matrices, `feature_dataset.npy`, and the prediction CSV produced with the official model).

-All other helper scripts (e.g., `scripts/compare_dnase_only.py`, `scripts/list_top_diffs.py`, and the various logs/debug dumps) remain in-place for ongoing investigation but are not part of the minimal submission set.
-They can be archived or cleaned up later without affecting the core workflow.

 ## Core Components

 ### Feature Extraction